 The site is about 700km north of Perth, and 350km east of Geraldton, in Western Australia.
-Formerly a pastoral station with sheep and cattle, the MRO is contained within the 3,500 square kilometre Boolardy Station that surrounds it.
-Boolardy is in the Murchison Shire which covers a land area of 49,500 square kilometres.
+Formerly a pastoral station with sheep and cattle, the site is in the Murchison Shire which covers a land area of 49,500 square kilometres.
 The Shire is the size of a small European country but has a population of only about 100 people!

-The MRO is located in the heart of Wajarri Yamatji country.
-Aboriginal people have lived in Australia for tens of thousands of years (up to 70,000 years) and the Wajarri Yamatji have lived in the Mid West region of Western Australia for much of this time.
+The observatory is located in the heart of Wajarri Yamaji country.
+Aboriginal people have lived in Australia for tens of thousands of years (up to 70,000 years) and the Wajarri Yamaji have lived in the Mid West region of Western Australia for much of this time.

-Stories about the stars form a crucial part of Wajarri lore and the Wajarri Yamatji have many stories about the stars, galaxies and shapes that they have observed in the night sky.
+Stories about the stars form a crucial part of Wajarri lore and the Wajarri Yamaji have many stories about the stars, galaxies and shapes that they have observed in the night sky.

-In 2017, the Wajarri Yamatji received legal recognition of their land and culture from the Federal Court of Australia.
-The Court’s Determination recognises the long-standing Wajarri Yamatji connection to Country.
+In 2017, the Wajarri Yamaji received legal recognition of their land and culture from the Federal Court of Australia.
+The Court’s Determination recognises the long-standing Wajarri Yamaji connection to Country.

-Before its establishment, the Australian Government, CSIRO and the Wajarri community negotiated an Indigenous Land Use Agreement (ILUA) for the MRO.
+Before its establishment, the Australian Government, CSIRO and the Wajarri community negotiated an Indigenous Land Use Agreement (ILUA) for the observatory.
 This agreement allows the current telescopes to operate.
-In exchange the Wajarri Yamatji receive long term benefits to the community.
-A new ILUA is currently being developed to cover current MRO operations and the addition of the SKA-Low telescope.
+In exchange the Wajarri Yamaji receive long term benefits to the community.
+A new ILUA has been signed, which covers current observatory operations with the addition of the SKA-Low telescope, for 50 years.

-Whilst the new ILUA is being finalised, a heritage survey is underway, whereby Wajarri people walk over the proposed telescope site, surveying the area for any culturally significant artefacts or sites.
-We are working with the Wajarri Yamatji heritage service provider and other experts to thoroughly survey the land.
+For the new ILUA, a heritage survey was conducted, whereby Wajarri people walk over the proposed telescope site, surveying the area for any culturally significant artefacts or sites.
+We are working with the Wajarri Yamaji heritage service provider and other experts to thoroughly survey the land.
 We are grateful to the Wajarri community for working with us to enable the development of this unique scientific facility.

 Radio telescopes are designed to detect faint natural radio signals from space, but this also makes them very sensitive to the interference caused by man-made radio transmissions.
 This radio frequency interference can be caused by radio transmitters such as mobile phones, two-way radios and broadcasting towers, or by electrical equipment such as vehicles, appliances or electrical machinery.